scalableminds/webknossos/docs/data_formats.md

 For microscopy/CT/MRI data, there is usually a `color` layer that holds the raw grayscale image data.
 Additionally, there may be one or more `segmentation` layers that hold manually or automatically generated volume annotations (one ID per voxel).

-A webKnossos dataset can contain several `color` and `segmentation` layers which can be rendered invidiually or overlayed on top of each other.
-The maxmium number of visible layers depends on your GPU hardare - typically 16 layers.
+A webKnossos dataset can contain several `color` and `segmentation` layers which can be rendered individually or overlayed on top of each other.
+The maximium number of visible layers depends on your GPU hardware - typically 16 layers.

 ![Color and Segmentation Layers](images/datalayers.png)